genmeblog/techtest/docs/api.md

 -   a type like `:int64` or `:string`
 -   or pair of datetime and conversion function

-After conversion additional infomation is given on problematic values
+After conversion additional infomation is given on problematic values.

+The other conversion is casting column into java array (`->array`) of the type column or provided as argument.
+Grouped dataset returns sequence of arrays.

 ------------------------------------------------------------------------